vacuumlabs/ledger-fio/doc/ins_sign_tx.md

 - VALUE_VALIDATION_NONE = 0x01
 - VALUE_VALIDATION_INBUFFER_LENGTH = 0x02: Validates that the length of value is between ValueValidationArg 1 and ValueValidationArg 2
 - VALUE_VALIDATION_NUMBER = 0x03: Value has to be a number (VALUE_FIO_AMOUNT, VALUE_UINT64, VALUE_FORMAT_VARUINT32).
-Validates that the numeric value is between ValueValidationArg 1 and ValueValidationArg 2
+Validates that the numeric value is between ValueValidationArg1 and ValueValidationArg2

 Storage bites: